-Staff distributed the proposed amendment for staff review and received comments from the following:
+Staff distributed the proposed amendment for staff review and received recommendations from the City's Landscape Architect HKGi.

-• Landscape Architect HKGi

 PUBLIC COMMENT

 A hearing notice was published in the Stillwater Gazette on January 13th, 2023.
 Staff has not received any public comment on the text amendment.